lbilharz/ics2timesheet/README.md

 There are serveral short hands for the time frame you want to bill: `today`, `yesterday`, `this week`, `last week`, `this month`, `last month` …

+The generated timesheet will be grouped by days and list the hours you worked on each day.

 The timesheet will be generated as printable HTML view.

 Chrome is recommended for printing, as it supports repeating table headers.

-### Usage
+### Usage via exported calendar file

 1. Export your calendar as an `.ics` file.
 2. Open the exported file in the file selection dialog on the site.